benleane83/ghec-sso-setup/QUICKSTART.md

 ## For IT Administrators

-This guide helps you set up GitHub Enterprise Cloud SAML SSO with Microsoft Entra ID using our automated CLI tool.
+This guide helps you set up GitHub Enterprise Cloud SSO with Microsoft Entra ID using our automated CLI tool.

 ### What You'll Need